 The law that governs how a person’s estate is administered when there is no Will.

-When a person dies without having made a Will.
+When a person dies without leaving a valid Will.

 Lasting Power of Attorney (LPA)